EmmanuelMoshood/BMO-deployment/README.md

 ### Write Terraform files
 - Then I began to write the infrastructure using best practices while writing code.
 Here are some:
   - store state files on remote location
+  - using state-locking to keep tfstate file consistent while working on a collaborative project using DynamoDB
+  -

 Remote Backend